Core Goal 1: Build Local Capacity

 ACCT OSMRE/VISTAs assist their hosts with long-term planning, fundraising, facilitating partnerships, recruiting volunteers, and promoting the organization's mission and accomplishments

 Kim Steese Creates a Database to Aid Sustainability

-OSM/VISTA Kim Steese (OH), OSM/VISTA with Friends of the Lower Muskingum River (FLMR), has been working to develop FLMR’s monitoring system.
+OSMRE/VISTA Kim Steese, serving with with Friends of the Lower Muskingum River (FLMR) in Ohio, has been working to develop FLMR's stream monitoring system.
 In the past, the data collected by FLMR was not recorded digitally and the hardcopies were sometimes misfiled.
-Steese’s new monitoring plan allows volunteers to select their preferred sites, and once data is collected it is entered into a new database.
+Steese's new monitoring plan allows volunteers to select their preferred sites, collect data, and enter data into a new database.

 Steese has also been developing a manual for future volunteers and FLMR staff, which contains information on what data to collect, how to collect the data, proper equipment maintenance, and more.
 In addition, the manual lays out the future plans for the Stream Team program.

 Water monitoring plays an important part in the health of the community due to acid mine drainage and other pollutants that trouble the local waterways.
 The database developed by Steese allows FLMR to record and track the information collected by volunteers, so that the community can utilize it in the future.

 Krystle Chipman Participates in Successful Fundraising Campaign

 OSMRE/VISTA Krystle Chipman and the Pathfinders of Perry County participated in a whirlwind fundraising campaign through Run for the Hills Charity Challenge sponsored by the Community Foundation of Hazard and Perry County.